nealpalmer/UsbJoy/README.md

 - Uses 30mm illuminated arcade buttons. [https://www.amazon.com/EG-STARTS-Illuminated-Buttons-Raspberry/dp/B01N11BDX9](https://www.amazon.com/EG-STARTS-Illuminated-Buttons-Raspberry/dp/B01N11BDX9)
 - 24mm buttons might work, but haven't tested them yet.
 - 3-pin interface (5V, signal, GND)
+- Some solder jumpers can be filled, and some jumpers cut to turn a smart button into a dumb button (i.e. no 5V).
 - LED options
   - 0: OFF
   - 1: ON
   - 2: ON for 100ms when button gets pressed
   - 3: ON while button is pressed
   - 4: FLASHING 100ms on/100ms off
   - 5: SIN()
   - 6: FLASHING while button is pressed
   - 7: Button toggles state each time it is pressed: LED lit when in 'pressed' state
   - 8: Button toggles state each time it is pressed: LED flashes when in 'pressed' state
   - 9: you can add more if you want...

 **NeoPixel**
 - Uses an off-the-shelf neopixel array (WS2812B 5V leds) [amazon.com](https://www.amazon.com/dp/B09PBHJG6G) [ring_of_leds](https://www.amazon.com/dp/B08GPWVD57)